reonZ/pf2e-token-hud/README.md

 NOTE: you don't have to hold the key before hovering over a token, hitting the key during an hover will also work and will turn a small token into a regular token when appropriate.

+## Auto Lock

+When enabled, the tooltip will auto lock as soon as you hover over it, it will also auto lock when holding the 'Hold to Display' keybind.

 ## Tooltip on Observe

 When enabled and hovering over a token the player has the `observer` permission (or in party if the option is enabled), the module will generate an uneditable version of the full tooltip.